yangasahi/Kitura-SOS-Workshop/02-ServerSetUp.md

 # Next Steps

-Continue to the [next page](./03-DashboardSetUp.md) to set up the Dashboard.
+Continue to the [next page](./03-DashboardSetUp.md) to code up the Dashboard.